Bexarotene is a type of cancer drug called a retinoid. It is also known as Targretin.

 - nerve pain

-- inflammation of the eyes and eyelids, infection of the eyes (conjunctivitis)
+- inflammation of the eyes and eyelids, infection of the eyes (conjunctivitis) or lazy eye

 - changes to your eyesight (vision)